-The optical aerosol particle characterization was performed measuring the extensive optical properties (σ{ap} , σ{sp} , σ{Bsp}) and calculating the intensive optical properties for both in-situ surface and aircraft borne measurements.
+The optical aerosol particle characterization was performed measuring the extensive optical properties ( $\sigma{ap}$ , $\sigma{sp}$ , $\sigma{Bsp}$ ) and calculating the intensive optical properties for both in-situ surface and aircraft borne measurements.
 The intensive optical properties (reported below) are mass independent properties which were determined starting from the multi-wavelength measurements of extensive properties.
 The intensive properties strongly depend on the physico-chemical aerosol properties.
 Hereafter there is brief description of the calculated intensive optical properties and the equations used to derive them:

-- a.
+a.
 The Scattering Ångström Exponent (SAE) depends on the physical properties of aerosols, and mostly on the particle size.
 SAE values lower than one are associated with the presence of coarse particles, whereas SAE>1.5 indicate the presence of fine particles (Seinfeld and Pandis, 1998; Schuster et al., 2006).
-The SAE was calculated as linear fit in a log-log space using the scattering measurements at the three wavelengths. - b.
+The SAE was calculated as linear fit in a log-log space using the scattering measurements at the three wavelengths.

+- b.
 The asymmetry parameter (g) represents the probability of radiation being scattered in a given direction.
 The range of values is [-1,1] for backward (180°) to forward (0°) scattering, respectively.
 A value of around 0.7 is employed in the climate models (Ogren et al., 2006).
 The g was calculated from the Backscatter Fraction (BF)s using the semi-empirical formula provided by Andrews et al. (2006). - c.
 The Absorption Ångström Exponent (AAE) depends mostly on the chemical composition of sample particles.
 For pure BC, typical AAE values range from 0.9 to 1.1 (Kirchstetter et al., 2004; Petzold et al., 2013).
 When brown carbon (BrC) or mineral dust are sampled together with BC, then the AAE increases because both BrC and dust can efficiently absorb radiation in the ultraviolet and blue region of the spectrum compared to the near-IR (Kirchstetter et al., 2004; Chen and Bond, 2010).
 The AAE was calculated as linear estimation in the log-log space using the multi-wavelengths absorption measurements from AE33.
-For the vertical profiles reported here, the AAE was calculated using the AE33 wavelengths for which the absorption measurements were positive along the profile.
-For most profiles, except for P3, which had all seven wavelengths available, the AAE was calculated from 370 to 590 nm. - d.
+For the vertical profiles reported here, the AAE was calculated using the seven AE33 wavelengths when all the seven absorption measurements were positive.
+For some profiles, the lower wavelengths (370 to 590, 660, or 880 nm) were used for the calculation of AAE. - d.
 The Single Scattering Albedo (SSA) reported here was calculated as the ratio between the scattering and the extinction coefficients at 525 nm.
 SSA indicates the potential of aerosols for cooling or warming the atmosphere. - e.
-The Single Scattering Albedo Ångström Exponent (SSAAE) was calculated by fitting the SSA retrieved at the same Aethalometer wavelengths used to calculate the AAE.
-For this, the SSA was obtained by extrapolating the total scattering to the AE33 wavelengths using the calculated SAE.
-SSAAE is a good indicator for the the presence of coarse particles (e.g. dust) when values are <0 (Collaud Coen et al., 2004; Ealo et al., 2016).
+The Single Scattering Albedo Ångström Exponent (SSAAE) was obtained as fit of the SSA calculated at the same Aethalometer wavelengths used to calculate the AAE.
+The SSA was obtained by extrapolating the total scattering at the Aethalometer wavelengths using the SAE.
+SSAAE is a good indicator for the presence of coarse particles (e.g. dust) when values are <0 (Coen et al., 2004; Ealo et al., 2016). - f.

-- f.
 The Mass Scattering Cross-section (MSC) is the ratio between the scattering and the PM concentration.
 It represents the scattering efficiency of the collected particles per unit of mass. - g.
-The Mass Absorption Cross-section (MAC) is the ratio between the light absorption and the PM concentration.
+The Mass Absorption Efficiency (MAE) is the ratio between the light absorption and the PM concentration.
 It represents the absorption efficiency of the collected particles per unit of mass.

-4 Results
+320 4 Results